-The program, a cooperative effort between the City and the University of Alberta, started in 2015 with six projects.
-In 2018 there are 23 Sustainability Scholars: 17 being mentored by City of Edmonton staff, one by the University of Alberta, and five more projects being mentored by other organizations: Capital Region Housing, City of Spruce Grove, EPCOR and the Government of Alberta.
-All Scholars are paid to complete a designated project over 250 hours between May 1 and August 15, 2018.
+The program, a cooperative effort between the City and the University of Alberta (UofA), started in 2015 with six projects.
+Already in its sixth year, the program continues to gain in popularity, with most City Departments experiencing the program in some way by now!
+In 2019 there were 26 Sustainability Scholars, 19 being mentored by City of Edmonton staff, two by the University of Alberta, and five more projects being mentored by other organizations: City of Spruce Grove, Edmonton Federation of Community Leagues, Lafarge Canada, and Stantec.

-In September, the call goes out for project submissions which are posted in December for students to apply on.
+In September, staff are invited to submit a research project proposal.
+In December and January, UofA graduate students are invited to apply for projects posted on a UofA website.
 This same cycle will start each fall, culminating in student presentations in mid-August the following year.

-Overall, the City and the University are interested in creating opportunities for sharing information and ideas between students and professionals to advance sustainability goals; advance professional development opportunities, especially in the area of sustainability; inspire graduate students to apply their learning to real world challenges; develop relationships; and support the development and implementation of sustainability goals of the City, with a strong link to The Way We Green, and the University of Alberta's Sustainability Plan 2016-2020.
+Overall, the City and the University are interested in creating opportunities for sharing information and ideas between students and professionals to advance sustainability goals; advance professional development opportunities, especially in the area of sustainability; inspire graduate students to apply their learning to real world challenges; develop relationships; and support the development and implementation of sustainability goals of the City and the University of Alberta.
 View past research projects at University of Alberta.